sa-es-ir/SysManager/README.md

 # SysManager
 SysManager is a windows application to monitor your windows and manage win process

-This is project for the university when I was student.
+This is a project for the university when I was student.